JianpanHuang/CEST-LDA-MTRasym/README.md

 **You can change the data to your own CEST data, which must include CEST images (img), frequency offsets (offs) and ROI (roi).**

-The analysis process also include the following procedures:
+The analysis process include the following procedures:

 1. Denoising using MLSVD (optional)
 3. DeltaB0 map generation and B0 correction